 Be aware that some herbs and supplements can strain the liver.
 Talk with your child’s healthcare provider before giving the child anything you buy over the counter.

 Make sure your child eats healthy foods.
 A diet low in fat, high in fiber, and full of fresh fruits and vegetables can help keep your child healthy.

 Once a child has hepatitis B, he or she cannot get it again.
 But do have your child vaccinated against hepatitis A. This is another form of hepatitis that could cause serious damage to the liver.

 Teach your child to not drink alcohol.
 Alcohol can cause severe liver damage in people with hepatitis.
 If you teach your child to avoid alcohol at a young age, he or she may be more likely to drink less or abstain as an adult.

 Be sure to have other people in the household vaccinated against both hepatitis A and B.

 Teach your child how to prevent the spread of hepatitis B to others.
 Take precautions to avoid exposing yourself to your child’s hepatitis B.

-A child with chronic HBV infection should visit the doctor regularly.
+A child with chronic HBV infection should visit the healthcare provider regularly.
 Checking the liver often can help prevent problems.
-This way, the doctor can watch for liver damage.
+This way, your child's healthcare provider can watch for liver damage.
 Tests will be done to monitor the health of your child’s liver.
-Your child’s doctor can talk with you about your child’s condition, how often to visit, and ways to help keep your child’s liver healthy.
+Your child’s healthcare provider can talk with you about your child’s condition, how often to visit, and ways to help keep your child’s liver healthy.